Colby-Threlkeld/Expense-Tracker-Custom-API/README.md

 ## - Features -

-🔐 User Registration (with name, email, and password)
+  -User Registration (with name, email, and password)

-🔑 Login (by name or email + password)
+  -Login (by name or email + password)

-🪪 JWT Authentication (secure, token-based sessions)
+  -JWT Authentication (secure, token-based sessions)

-🛡 Protected Routes (accessible only with a valid token)
+  -Protected Routes (accessible only with a valid token)

-💰 Expense Endpoints (create, view, delete expenses linked to a user)
+  -Expense Endpoints (create, view, delete expenses linked to a user)

-⚙️ Environment-based secrets (.env for DB connection + JWT secret)
+  -Environment-based secrets (.env for DB connection + JWT secret)

 ## - Tech Stack -